Emperor I® Japanese Maple

 Acer palmatum 'Wolff'Item #0084 USDA Hardiness Zone: 5 - 8

 Attractive dark red foliage turns brilliant scarlet in fall.
 Interesting blackish red bark.
 Well-suited for use as a small lawn tree.
-Thrives better in colder climates than most Japanese Maples since leaf buds open later in spring, avoiding danger of late frosts.
+Better for colder climates than most Japanese Maples since leaf buds open later in spring, avoiding danger of late frosts.
+Best in dappled or afternoon shade in hot climates.
 Deciduous.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate grower to 15 ft. tall and wide.